Unwrap the Present: How to Use This Essential Italian Tense

 To Add Some Drama

-And finally, while the present tense isn’t generally used to talk about past events in conversation, in speeches or literature you may come across it used to heighten the drama of historical events.
+And finally, while the present tense isn’t generally used to talk about past events in conversation, you may find it being used in speeches or literature to heighten the drama of historical events.
 (This is sometimes but more rarely done in English as well.)

 L’esercito catalano avanza per difendere la frontiera.
-Le forze armate del Re scappano dalla paura e il popolo dichiara la vittoria. — The Catalan army moved forward to defend the border.
-The king’s armed forces ran off in fear and the people declared victory.
+Le forze armate del Re scappano dalla paura e il popolo dichiara la vittoria. — The Catalan army moves forward to defend the border.
+The king’s armed forces run off in fear and the people declare victory.

-You should now be quite ready to start practicing speaking and writing your own first Italian sentences.
-As you experiment, it’s best at first to stick to practicing from lists of regular verbs; there are lots of unfortunately very common irregular verbs that don’t follow the patterns you’ve just learned.
+You should now be quite ready to start practicing with your own Italian sentences.
+As you experiment, it’s best at first to stick to lists of regular verbs; there are lots of unfortunately very common irregular verbs with different patterns.

-The good news is that using the Italian present tense become easier to learn once you’ve really mastered the regular verbs, so take your time with these and have fun describing how things are now, how they generally are and what’s happening around you!
+The good news is that using the Italian present tense becomes easier to learn once you’ve really mastered the regular verbs, so take your time with these.
+Have fun describing how things are now, how they generally are and what’s happening around you!